Regular procedure

 First instance

-Free legal assistance is available to asylum seekers as part of the state funded scheme of free legal aid in certain, restricted areas of legal practice for people who do not have sufficient resources.
-Although the Immigration Rules provide that asylum seekers shall be allowed ‘an effective opportunity’ to obtain legal advice,[52] access to this is not guaranteed.
+Free legal assistance is available to asylum applicants as part of the state funded scheme of free legal aid in certain, restricted areas of legal practice for people who do not have sufficient resources.
+Although the Immigration Rules provide that asylum applicants shall be allowed ‘an effective opportunity’ to obtain legal advice,[54] access to this is not guaranteed.

-Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.[53]
-A noted academic who has reported on this issue for several years revealed statistics obtained through a Freedom of Information Act request, that showed over half of the main applicants (excluding dependants) who claimed asylum in the year to 31 August 2023 living in England and Wales, did not have a legal aid representative.[54]
+Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.[55]
+A noted academic who has reported on this issue for several years revealed statistics obtained through a Freedom of Information Act request, that showed in the year ending March 2024 at least 57% of main applicants (over 54,000 people) claiming asylum or appealing a refusal in the First-tier Tribunal were unable to access a legal aid representative in England and Wales, did not have a legal aid representative.[56]

-Few asylum seekers obtain advice before their screening interview.
+Few asylum applicants obtain advice before their screening interview.

 Legal aid is available for appeals, subject to a means test and in England and Wales a merits test, and availability of a representative.
 This means some appellants appear unrepresented.[57]